JoseLuisSR/springboot-activemq/publish-and-subscribe/README.md

 subscribers interested in the topic and dispatch the messages to all subscribers.

-The subscriber listen the ActiveMQ topics and receive the messages, also needs to know where is ActiveMQ servers and connect to it.
+The subscriber listen the ActiveMQ topics and receive the messages, also needs to know where is ActiveMQ server and connect to it.
 Subscribers can register to one or many topic they want.

 ## Projects